Akemi's Anime World

 But the story isn't what made Oh My Goddess! so popular.
 As with any super-popular series (including Kousuke Fujishima's other one, You're Under Arrest!), it's the characters that carved a special niche in the hearts of fans.
 Archetypes though they may be, you've got a great mix of personalities, and you just can't help but like them.
 I suppose some people might be put off by Urd (though I wasn't), and you might not be the biggest Skuld fan (then again, you might be), but it's almost impossible not to like Belldandy--she's just too sweet and innocent not to love.

 The character designs are a treat--clean and attractive.
-They're based on the manga at the time the series was produced, which (due to Fujishima's art improving) actually look much better than the art at the beginning of the comic.
+They're based on the manga at the time the series was produced, which (due to Fujishima's art improving) actually look much better than the art at the beginning of the manga.
 The costumes are also noteworthy--the clothing is stylish and imaginative (true to the original), and is beautifully drawn as well.

-Although I have not personally seen the dub, I have it on good authority from someone who actually tried out for the part that the guy who got it couldn't have done a better job.
+Although I have not personally seen the dub, I have it on good authority from someone who actually tried out for the part of Keiichi that the guy who got it couldn't have done a better job.
 The rest of the casting is also good, with a particularly great performance behind Belldandy's voice.

 Related Recommendations